feloy/aoap/README.md

 ## Pod Controllers

 The pod, although being the master piece of the Kubernetes architecture, is rarely used alone.
-We generally use a Controller to run a pod with some specific policies.
+You will generally use a Controller to run a pod with some specific policies.

 The different controllers handling pods are: